jtpaasch/scram/README.md

 bin/scram README.md
 ```

-For each asterisk-marked commands, `scram` will run it a number of
-times and calculate its average running time.

-Then, under the `#stats`directive, it will print this information.

-The output looks something like this:
+`scram` will pause for a moment, before printing the output:

 ```
 ========================================